BasicJavaElte/Practices2017/Class 9/README.md

 * Array calculations must always implement the method setArray(double [] a);

 The classes that he is expecting to instantiate for now are:
-* Factor (which calculates the factoring of a given number)
+* Factorial (which calculates the factorial of a given number)
 * MinimalMultiple which takes two numbers and returns the smaller number that is multiple of the two
 * AverageArray which takes an array and returns the normal average